 4) Debt Issuance

 Commercial banks often issue debts to raise capital.
-This is done to maintain smooth banking operations and when the need arise; the banks will use sources like repurchasing agreements to access debt funding.
+This is done to maintain smooth banking operations and when the need arises; the banks will use sources like repurchasing agreements to access debt funding.

 The issuance of bank bonds isn’t unusual but they aren’t a common source of issuing bank capital also; the bank bonds are either convertible or callable in nature.
 The ‘debt’ forms a small percentage of total loans in commercial banks and they aren’t major loanable funds either.